tainacan/tainacan-wiki/dev/importer-flow.md

 	}
 ```

-If the Importer accepts the `file` method, user will be prompted with a file input to upload a file.
+If the Importer accepts the `file` method, the user will be prompted with a file input to upload a file.
 The file will then be saved and will be accessible via the `$this->get_tmp_file()` method.

-If the importer accepts the `url` method, user will be prompted with an text input to enter an URL.
-By default, the importer will fetch any given URL to the same `file` attrribute, as if the user had uploaded it.
-However, each importer may override the `fetch_from_remote()` method and do whatever it want to create the file.
+If the importer accepts the `url` method, the user will be prompted with a text input to enter a URL.
+By default, the importer will fetch any given URL to the same `file` attribute, as if the user had uploaded it.
+However, each importer may override the `fetch_from_remote()` method and do whatever it wants to create the file.
 For example, it could make several paged requests.

 From that point forward, the importer will behave just as if it was using the file method.